bcgov/wps-research/HOWTO.md

 ## Install AWS CLI from Git Bash

 Contributing to this repository requires the installation of Amazon Web Service's \(AWS\) command line interface \(CLI\).
-The instructions for installing the aws cli can be found in **<u>[Amazon's documentation](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)</u>**, which is a straightforward resource for accomplishing this task, regardless of your operating system.
+The instructions for installing the aws cli can be found in **<u>[Amazon's documentation](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)</u>**, which is a straightforward resource for accomplishing this task, regardless of your operating system \(OS\).

 Here's an <u>example</u> of how to complete the installation through a 64-bit Windows OS: